expectedtodie/expectedtodie/_posts/2022-07-22-expectedtodie-part7.md

 But no matter what happens, I have won.

+I was expected to die within 5 years but now, here I am 10 years later feeling great and climbing mountains every weekend!

+Michele and I will celebrate our 31st anniversary next month.
+The most amazing woman I have every known decided to stick with me all these years.
+What a great adventure!

+I have gotten to see all my children grow up.
+Jackson is 21 and is a junior doing online college while he travels with us.
+Zach is 25 continues to follow his travel passions and is currently in eastern Europe for a couple of months.
+At 25 he has already visited 40 countries.
+Taylor is 28 and is doing great in her career as an Occupational Therapist and has also met someone that just might be the one.
+Maybe I will get to go to a wedding too!

 I have spent the last 3+ years living life in a way one would not expect to ever be able to do as a cancer patient.
 I no longer have possessions to worry about, nor a house.
 We live free, moving from place to place, covering nearly all of this amazing country we live in.

 We have lived on both oceans, on lakes, in the forest, by rivers, in the mountains, near small cities and in very rural country.